Skip to content

 Filing Articles of Organization is largely specific to LLCs in South Carolina:

-Filing Articles of Organization is not required for other business formations like corporations, sole proprietorships, and/or general partnership formations.
+Filing Articles of Organization is not required for other business formations, such as corporations, sole proprietorships, and general partnerships.
 If you are unsure what business model to use, it may be helpful to consult with an attorney or use an experienced, professional filing service before you save time and money on filing the incorrect documents yourself.

 Can a Nonresident File?
 Yes.
 South Carolina law allows non-U.S. residents and foreign nationals to form an LLC in the state.
-You will still need a registered agent with a physical South Carolina address.
+You will still need a registered agent with a physical address in South Carolina.

 Key Benefits of Filing Articles of Organization in South Carolina

-Among Southern U.S. states, South Carolina is among the most affordable options for new LLCs to form.
+Among Southern U.S. states, South Carolina is one of the most affordable options for forming a new LLC.
 Some other positive aspects include the following:

 Pre-Filing Requirements: What to Prepare Before You Submit